-- Patient currently admitted in hospital - Almost recovered (generally much improved and symptoms now mild or almost absent) - Judgement of the recruiting clinician deems ineligible. - Patient already taking an intervention arm medication - Previous randomisation to an arm of the PRINCIPLE trial
+- Patient currently admitted in hospital - Almost recovered (generally much improved and symptoms now mild or almost absent) - Judgement of the recruiting clinician deems ineligible. - Previous randomisation to an arm of the PRINCIPLE trial

 Additional exclusions specific to each intervention arm are listed in the ISAs.
 For participation, participants must be eligible to be randomised to at least one intervention arm as well as the Usual Care arm.